 A recent study in Chicago supports this.
-A group of volunteers were either given > a high protein breakfast of eggs and sausage or a high carbohydrate breakfast of > pancakes and syrups, both of which were 300 calories, or had nothing at all. > > The volunteers then rated their appetite after breakfast at intervals up to > lunch, and the amount they chose to eat at lunch was recorded.
-By far the best > for reduced appetite and food chosen at lunch was the higher protein breakfast.
+A group of volunteers were either given a high Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of… breakfast of eggs and sausage or a high Carbohydrates are the primary source of energy for the body as they can be broken down into glucose (sugar) more readily than either protein or… breakfast of pancakes and syrups, both of which were 300 calories, or had nothing at all.

+The volunteers then rated their appetite after breakfast at intervals up to lunch, and the amount they chose to eat at lunch was recorded.
+By far the best for reduced appetite and food chosen at lunch was the higher protein breakfast.

 This makes complete sense because protein takes longer to digest and ‘slow-releases’ the carbohydrates in breakfast.
 That is why I always eat protein with carbs for breakfast.
 My favourite options are two eggs with one piece of wholegrain rye toast or three oatcakes; a serving of Get Up & Go, which has protein from quinoa, soya and rice, plus I add a spoonful of chia seeds which are high protein; or a bowl of oatflakes with a flat dessert spoon of chia seeds.

 In addition to this I take a teaspoon (or three capsules) of glucomannan Fibre is an important part of a balanced diet.
 There are two type of fibre; soluble and insoluble.
 Insoluble fibre helps your bowel to pass… with a large glass of water with my breakfast.
 Glucomannan is a highly soluble fibre in konjac plant and absorbs 50 times more water than wheat bran, bulking up the food you eat, making you feel fuller for longer.
 Because of it’s highly absorbent properties it is very important to take it with a lot of water.